mstksg/inCode/copy/entries/multimonad.md

 ----------

-Several centuries later[^timeframe], the final revelation came as many revelations do in haskell --- from a hint by Edward Kmett.
+Several centuries later[^timeframe], the final revelation came as many revelations do in Haskell --- from a hint by Edward Kmett.
 He pointed out something interesting regarding a `Monad` instance that I had yet to notice:

 [^timeframe]: More accurately, "about a year"